MarcelBolten/go-noto-elabftw/README.md

 # Go Noto Universal

+Noto Fonts go [eLabFTW](https://github.com/elabftw/elabftw)!
+For PDF creation in eLabFTW via mPDF we want to avoid reduantand glyphes as much as possible.
+Download pan-Unicode, [Noto
-Noto Fonts go universal!
-Did you ever want "one font for all languages"?
-Download pan-Unicode, [Noto Fonts](https://github.com/googlefonts/noto-fonts) merged according to the time of usage (current, ancient) or geographical region (Africa-MiddleEast, Europe-Americas, South Asia, SE Asia).
+Fonts](https://github.com/googlefonts/noto-fonts) merged according to the time of usage, current or ancient.

 We offer two types of combined fonts:

 1. Time-based:
    - **GoNotoKurrent** covers pretty much all the scripts in current, widespread use all over the world.
 This is designed to be a "good enough" font for modern, living scripts without being exhaustive.
    - **GoNotoAncient** covers all the historical, obsolete and liturgical scripts.
-2. Region-based:
-   Choose a single font based on where you live or whichever region you're interested in:
-   Africa - Middle East, East Asia, Europe - Americas, South Asia or South East Asia.

 See [caveats](#caveats) too.